spatial-data-lab/knime-network-extension/README.md

-# Geospatial Analytics Extension for KNIME
+# Network Analytics Extension for KNIME

 This repository is the home of the Network Analytics Extension for [KNIME Analytics Platform](https://www.knime.com/knime-analytics-platform).
 The Python-based extension provides a set of nodes for spatial network analysis and visualization.